ujjwal29-iu/Linux_labbb/Linux_Networking/ssh.md

 ---

 ## 🔐 Purpose
-Practical, Ubuntu-focused commands and examples for key generation, authentication, remote access, file transfer, and common troubleshooting.
+Practical, Ubuntu-focused commands and examples for key generation, authentication, remote access on same network, and common troubleshooting.

 ---